isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 As early as MySQL 3.23.15 from May 2000, we have replication:

-- We restore our original servers data directory to a new machine, effectively cloning it.
+- We restore our original servers' data directory to a new machine, effectively cloning it.
 - We tell our clone the binlog position of the parent server it was created from.
-- We tell this new machine where the parent server is, and give it login credentials.
+- We tell this new machine where the parent server is, and give it credentials to log in to that parent.
-- The cloned server will then login to the parent, download the binlog as it is written, and apply it.
+- The cloned server will then log in to the parent, download the binlog as it is written, and apply it.

 This is exactly the same process as with a restore and then applying the binlog that has been created since the backup was made.
 But with replication, it is live and ongoing as new binlog is being created.
 As a result, we get a cloned server that executes the same statements as its upstream parent, keeping its internal state a mirror copy of the parent.